ranga4all1/customer-support-queue-analysis/README.md

 The data underwent a cleaning and preprocessing phase before being analyzed using Python to address the key business questions.
 To support our findings and recommendations, dashboards were created using both Python and Tableau.

 The final deliverable includes a detailed data analysis report with actionable recommendations for improving the support system's efficiency.

+## Next Steps

+**Proposed Actions**:

+- **Extend Analysis Scope**: Incorporate additional parameters by integrating data from supplementary tables such as `support_staff`, `users`, and `ticket_status` to enhance the robustness of the analysis.
+- **Assess Data Analysis Frequency**: Determine whether this analysis is a one-time, ad-hoc request or if it will be a recurring need.
+- **For Recurring Needs**:
+    - **Develop a Data Engineering Pipeline**: Establish a comprehensive ETL/ELT pipeline with a workflow orchestrator for automated data extraction, transformation, and loading, along with advanced data modeling.
+    - **Predictive Modeling**: Design and train predictive models to anticipate support queue dynamics, enabling proactive management and optimization.
+    - **Automation**: Automate the entire analysis and reporting process to ensure consistent, real-time insights with minimal manual intervention.